 Partnerships with universities open up and influence the way that we work.

-Our exciting five year collaboration with the university is based on a mutual aspiration to develop The Other Place as a unique hub for rehearsal, training, learning and creativity.
+This latest collaboration builds on a previous commitment, which saw the University become a founding partner of The Other Place as a unique hub for rehearsal, training, learning and creativity.

 Across the University of Birmingham, students access specially programmed workshops, courses and events, featuring input from RSC artists and practitioners, and see RSC shows.

 Catherine Mallyon, Executive Director of the RSC, said:

 “Our partnership with the University of Birmingham is rooted in a shared commitment to and belief in arts and humanities subjects as fields that shape the world around us and contribute to a better and more equitable society.
 Together, UOB and the RSC create formal and informal opportunities for knowledge exchange about Shakespeare’s work and theatre practice – bringing together students, scholars and artists to explore the place and relevance of that work in our world today.
 It’s an incredibly rich partnership that we are privileged to be part of.”